-Students who return to a certificate or degree program after being dismissed by the University will have all of their existing grades and GPA carry forward subject to all catalog policies in place at the time of readmission, including graduation requirements and Standards of Academic Progress standards.
+Students who return to a certificate or degree program will have all of their existing grades and GPA carry forward subject to all catalog policies in place at the time of readmission, including graduation requirements and Standards of Academic Progress standards.
+Students readmitted are subject to their original Maximum Time Frame (MTF).